happyren/Reading-notes/InternetNotes.md

 This could be calculated by **product the Bandwidth(bits/sec) with the one time propagation delay**, with this value named **BD**, and the max frames to fit inside this channel is **2BD + 1**.

+This is the max frames to be coexisted on the channel, due to it ingores the processing time and the ack frame length.

+Cumulative Ack means that the incoming of ACK N also ack the N-1, N-2.

 #### Selective Repeat Protocol

+Selective repeat improves the go back N by letting the sender only retransmit the error frame, it will normally send a negative ack to force the sender to retransmit without waiting for the expiry of the timer.
+And if the NACK is lost, the sender will only send the losing frame again.

+## Media Access Control Sublayer

+MAC sublayer is important in broadcasting network, important in LAN especially for wireless network.

+### Static Channel Allocation

+Frequency Division Multiplexing: for N users, channel is divided into N frequency bands, hence each user has its own band, without interfering

+### Dynamic Channel Allocation

+#### ALOHA and Slotted ALOHA

+ALOHA allows different stations sends the frames whenever they need to, a collision would leads to retransmission, it has the best output at expected frame = 0.5 with successful rate at 0.18.

+Slotted ALOHA requires stations send frames at the beginning of a slot, it has the best performance at expected frame = 1 with successful rate at almost 0.37.

+#### Carrier Sense Multiple Access Protocol

+- 1-persistent CSMA: when a station finds out the channel is busy, it will wait, when it sees it is idle, it will 100% sure start transmission.
+> Propagation delay would influence on it, 100% certainty of transmission is bad, if propagation delay is small, then collision possiblity is small.